Katharine Elliot, Baroness Elliot of Harwood: Politics

 Elliot then became involved in Conservative affairs, wrote speeches for, and campaigned in elections for, her husband, as well as promoting his enactment of the Milk Marketing Board.
 Still in touch with her Liberal roots, she favoured prison reform and was an opponent of capital punishment.
 From 1939 to 1949, Elliot was chair of the National Association of Mixed Clubs and Girls' Clubs (later known as Youth Clubs UK) and she sat on the Home Office advisory committee on the treatment of offenders from 1946 to 1962, during which time she visited every prison in the kingdom.
 She also served on the advisory committee on child care in Scotland from 1956 to 1965, was chair of the Conservative Women's National Committee from 1954 to 1957 and was chair of the National Union of Conservative and Unionist Associations from 1956 to 1967.
 She became the first chair of the Consumer Council in 1963.
-On three occasions, in 1954, 1956 and 1957, she was a member of the UK delegation to the United Nations and in the absence of ministers during the Suez crisis in 1956, she made a speech denouncing the Soviet invasion of Hungary during the Hungarian Revolution of 1956.
-She was appointed a Commander of the Order of the British Empire in 1946, awarded the Grand Silver Cross of the Order of Merit of Austria in 1963.
+On three occasions, in 1954, 1956 and 1957, she was a member of the UK delegation to the United Nations and in the absence of ministers during the Suez Crisis in 1956, she made a speech denouncing the Soviet invasion of Hungary during the Hungarian Revolution of 1956.
+She was appointed a Commander of the Order of the British Empire in the 1946 Birthday Honours, awarded the Grand Silver Cross of the Order of Merit of Austria in 1963.

 In a 1958 episode of the BBC television programme The Brains Trust she described herself as an "unrepentant defender of votes for women".

 Following the death of her husband in 1958, Elliot took over from him as chair of the family auctioneering firm and stood in his place as parliamentary candidate of Glasgow Kelvingrove, but lost by a narrow margin of votes to the Labour candidate Mary McAlister in the 1958 Glasgow Kelvingrove by-election.

 House of Lords

-In 1958, Elliot was promoted as a Dame Commander of the Order of the British Empire and created Baroness Elliot of Harwood, of Rulewater in the County of Roxburgh.
+In the 1958 Birthday Honours, Elliot was promoted as a Dame Commander of the Order of the British Empire and in September of that year was created Baroness Elliot of Harwood, of Rulewater in the County of Roxburgh.
 As one of the initial four women who were created peers under the Life Peerages Act 1958, she was the first peeress to speak in the House of Lords, the first peeress to propose the loyal address and the first peeress to pass a private bill through the House (which was at the request of Margaret Thatcher from the House of Commons, making the bill the first to be taken through both houses by women).